FINANCIAL DERIVATIVES - 2020/1

 Thus, the summative assessment for this module consists of:

-- coursework assignment involving data analysis and computational modelling of financial instruments, and a final examination of 1.5h duration in which 2 questions from 3 must be answered.
+- Coursework assignment involving data analysis and modeling of financial instruments, and

 Many problem sets are issued during the course, and feedback will be given during tutorial sessions.